BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 consideration.

 Page 13/18

 -----

-![A concise summary of the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo consists of a blue emblem on the left, which is a rounded diamond shape containing the European Union's circle of stars.
-To the right is the acronym "eiopa" in a stylized, grey, sans-serif font, with the full name of the authority written below it.
+![A concise summary of the image for retrieval:
+The logo of EIOPA, the European Insurance and Occupational Pensions Authority.
+The logo consists of a blue diamond-shaped emblem containing the European Union's circle of stars, next to the stylized acronym "EIOPA" in grey.

-eiopa
+Extracted text from the image: eiopa
 European Insurance and
 Occupational Pensions Authority](#)